Romans 4:18

 - Darby Bible

-Who against hope believed with hope, that he should become the father of many nations; according to that which was spoken, So shall thy seed be.
+Who against hope believed in hope; that he might be made the father of many nations, according to that which was said to him: So shall thy seed be.

 Who in hope believed against hope, to the end that he might become a father of many nations, according to that which had been spoken, "So will your seed be."